The other side of an iron problem: Hemochromatosis

-Treatment is often simply giving blood, called phlebotomy, and can occur every few months to keep your iron levels under control.
+Your doctor will recommend simply giving blood, called phlebotomy, and can occur every few months to keep your iron levels under control.
 Patients are often told to avoid Vitamin C, since it increases iron absorption.

-***This is also why it’s recommended on the iron page to never go longer than 4 weeks without retesting your iron levels…just in case you have this disorder and your send your iron levels too high!
+***This is also why it’s recommended on the iron page to never go longer than 4 weeks without retesting your iron levels…just in case you have this disorder and you send your iron levels too high!

 What if only my iron and % saturation are high, and ferritin is low?

 That may not be hemochromatosis.
 Having a MTHFR or other methylation mutation can cause iron to go too high, but usually it’s just serum iron and % saturation that’s high with this mutation, while ferritin is low.
 It puts us in a low iron state, because with the mutation, we aren’t breaking the iron down for use.